unyt-org/newsletter-archive/2024/April/en.md

 # Association

-We applied for financial support.
-Our Discord Server has been restructured.
+We applied for a funding program.
+Our Discord server was converted to a Community Server.

-- **We applied for financial support through transform_D.**
+- **We applied for the transform_D funding program.**

     After weeks of working out the details, we submitted our application for the [transform_D](https://www.deutsche-stiftung-engagement-und-ehrenamt.de/foerderung/transformd/) support program offered by the government-backed "Deutsche Stiftung für Engagement und Ehrenamt" organization.
 An accepted application would provide us with significant funds to expand and maturize our unyt Auth project.
-We expect feedback until end of June and keep you updated!
+We expect feedback until end of June and will keep you updated!

 - **Our Discord Server has been restructured.**

-    As our community continues to grow, we decided to restructure our Discord server.
+    As our community continues to grow, we decided to convert our Discord server to a "Community Server", which allowed us to enable many new useful features.
   The support channel has been upgraded to a forum.
 Upcoming events, relevant channels and members can now be found right from the channel list.

 # Development
 We have refactored and enhanced our [example project collection](https://uix.unyt.org/templates).
-We have updated our [CDN](https://cdn.unyt.org) to significantly improve loading times.
+We also updated our [CDN](https://cdn.unyt.org) to improve loading times significantly.

 ## [UIX](https://github.com/unyt-org/uix/pulls?q=is:closed%20created:%3E=2024-03-01)
-* Improved [module dependency loading](https://github.com/unyt-org/uix/issues/117) from our CDN
+* Improved [module dependency loading](https://github.com/unyt-org/uix/issues/117) from unyt.org CDNs
-* Eliminated [network errors](https://github.com/unyt-org/uix/issues/114) in dev console
+* Eliminated [network errors](https://github.com/unyt-org/uix/issues/114) in the browser dev console
 * Added reactivity to `UIX.Theme` properties to allow the handling of theme change and dark/light mode toggle
-* Enhanced our [documentation](https://docs.unyt.org) for UIX
+* Updated and extended our [documentation](https://docs.unyt.org) for UIX

 ## [DATEX](https://github.com/unyt-org/datex-core-js-legacy/pulls?q=is:closed%20created:%3E=2024-03-01)
 * Added support for [MediaStreams via WebRTC](https://github.com/unyt-org/datex-core-js-legacy/pull/93)